Abdurrahman126/Data-Analytics-Project/README.md

 SKILLS USED: Google sheets, MYSQL, TABELUE

-I have completed this case study to showcase my skills acquired in Google data analytics specialization.
+I have completed this case study to showcase my skills acquired in Google data analytics specialization with the assistance of @Uzair958